slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
-- Jeff Bezos, once said in a letter to shareholders that he believes that optimal decisions occur when one has 70% of the necessary information.
-He went on to say that anything less than 70% and you’ll probably make a bad decision.
-But anything more than 70% and you’re probably wasting time on something that is unlikely to change the outcome.

-> *'A mistake repeated more than once is a decision.' -- Paulo Coelho*
-- Take a look at almost any comment section on the internet and you are guaranteed to find at least one pedant raging about a minor perceived inaccuracy, throwing out the good with the bad.
 - Occam’s razor states that the simplest solution is usually correct.
 > *'My brother says to never make a big decision before you take a shower.'*
 - Think of mental models as minimum viable products.
 Sure, all of them can be improved.
 But the only way that can happen is if we try them out, educate ourselves and collectively refine them.
 Your kitchen knives are not as sharp as they could be.
 Does that matter as long as they still cut vegetables?
 Your bed is not as comfortable as it could be.
 Does that matter if you can still get a good night’s sleep in it?
 Your internet is not as fast as it could be.
 Does that matter as long as you can load this article?
 Arguably not.
 A tool which maybe could be a bit sharper or easier to use, but still does the job.
-> *'My first thought, is never my best thought.
-My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 Influence their memories and you can influence their decisions.'*
 > *'It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago.' -- Derek Sivers*
 > *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*